 - The cross-sectional analysis assesses topics during a single instance with a defined start and stopping point, unlike longitudinal studies, where variables can change during extensive research.

-- Cross-sectional studies give the flexibility to the researcher to look at multiple variables together as a constant, with only one variable being the focus of the cross-sectional study.
+- Cross-sectional studies allow the researcher to look at one independent variable and one or more dependent variables as the focus of the cross-sectional study.

-You can also use it to map prevailing variables that exist at a particular point.
-For example, cross-sectional data on past drinking habits and a current diagnosis of liver failure.
+You can also use this type of research to map prevailing variables that exist at a particular given point—for example, cross-sectional data on past drinking habits and a current diagnosis of liver failure.